-All employees of Washington State Community College with responsibility for loans are prohibited from:
+All employees of Washington State College of Ohio with responsibility for loans are prohibited from:

 - a.
 Revenue-sharing arrangements with any lender - b.
-Receiving gifts from a lender, a guarantor, or a loan services - c.
-Contracting arrangement providing financial benefit from any lender or affiliate of a lender - d.
+Receiving gifts from a lender, a guarantor, or a loan servicer - c.
+Contracting arrangement providing financial benefit from any lender or affiliate of a lender

+- d.
 Directing borrowers to particular lenders, or refusing or delaying loan certifications - e.
 Offers of funds for private loans - f.
 Call center or financial aid office staffing assistance - g.
 Advisory board compensation